“How much is child support in Minnesota?” is a very reasonable and common question from parents in divorce and child custody situations.

 How To Calculate Your Child Support Amount in Minnesota

-In Minnesota, you can use the Child Support Guidelines Calculator to determine how the above factors are used in calculating child support payments.
+In Minnesota, you can use the Child Support Guidelines Calculator to determine how the above factors are used in calculating child support and impact the amount of child support you’ll pay or receive.

-In order to calculate the guideline child support amount, a parent will need to know how much each parent makes.
-In the alternative, a parent can make several reasonable guesses to at least get a ballpark idea of what a support number would look like.
+In order to determine child support payments in Minnesota, a parent needs to know how much each parent makes.
+If a parent doesn’t know how much the other parent makes, a parent can make reasonable guesses in order to get a general idea of the amount for child support.

 In addition, a parent will also need to know what percent of parenting time each parent has.
-This is typically measured by number of overnights with each parent, unless there is a court order indicating another standard to determine parenting time is more appropriate or was agreed to by the parents.
+Specifically, a parent will need to know the number of overnights s/he has with the child.

 Lastly, a parent will need to know information involving the additional factors that are listed above in order to calculate child support.
 For example, a parent will need to be able to answer questions such as, “What is the monthly amount each parent is ordered to pay for spousal maintenance?,” and “What is the monthly cost of health care coverage for the joint child(ren)?”